What is International School Grounds Month?

 Would you like a school ground Activity Guide in another language?

-We are very happy to announce that the International School Grounds Month Activity Guide is now available in Czech and Chinese!
+We are very happy to announce that the International School Grounds Month Activity Guide is now available in Chinese, Czech, and Spanish!
 Click the covers below to download your own copy.
-The Czech language edition was translated by the Karel Komárek Proměny Foundation, from the Czech Republic (2018).
-The Chinese language edition was translated by Dr. Ching-Fen Yang, from Taiwan (2015).
+The Chinese language edition (2015) was translated by Dr. Ching-Fen Yang, from Taiwan.
+The Czech language edition (2018) was translated by the Karel Komárek Proměny Foundation, from the Czech Republic.
+The Spanish language edition (2019, book excerpt) was translated by Fundación Patio Vivo from Chile, and Alejandra Chiesa from Uruguay and USA.

 The Activity Guide set is the result of a fruitful collaboration between the International School Grounds Alliance, Green Schoolyards America, and 187 other organizations around the world, who each contributed a school ground activity that reflects their own organization’s mission, programs, and areas of expertise.
 The diversity of ideas they shared will now enrich school ground programs around the globe.
 We greatly appreciate everyone’s participation and extend our sincere and heartfelt thanks to this wonderful community of colleagues.